Adopted by the Internet Society Board of Trustees on 13 December 2017

 Section 5.
 Board Meetings.

-(b) Whenever any notice is required to be given, a waiver thereof in writing by the person or persons entitled to such notice, whether before or after the time stated therein, shall be deemed equivalent to the giving of such notice.
+Whenever any notice is required to be given for any regular or special meeting of the Board, a waiver of such notice in writing by the person or persons entitled to such notice, whether before or after the time stated therein, shall be deemed equivalent to the giving of such notice.
 Attendance of a Trustee at a meeting shall constitute a waiver of notice of such meeting except where a Trustee attends a meeting for the express purpose of objecting to the transaction of any business because the meeting is not lawfully called or convened.

 At all meetings of the Board, a majority of the Trustees then in office shall constitute a quorum for the transaction of business.
 Unless a greater affirmative vote is expressly required for an action under applicable law, the Foundation’s Articles of Incorporation, or these By-laws, the affirmative vote of a majority of the Trustees present at any meeting at which a quorum is present shall be an act of the Board.
 Absentee voting and voting by proxy shall not be permitted.
 If a quorum shall not be present at any meeting of the Board, the Trustees present thereat may adjourn the meeting from time to time, without notice other than announcement at the meeting, until a quorum shall be present.